SAP-samples/teched2022-DA261/exercises/multi-environment/ex1/README.md

     * The multi-environment tooling lists SAP HANA Cloud instances created with either set of the tooling
     * The previous edition of SAP HANA Cloud Central does not list the SAP HANA Cloud instances created with the multi-environment tooling
     * The multi-environment tooling does not include HDI Containers as an instance type in the Add Instance dialog
-    * The multi-environment tooling cannot delete an instance created with the previous tooling
+    * The multi-environment tooling tooling cannot create or delete SAP HANA Cloud instances in Cloud Foundry spaces
+    * To create or delete instances in a Cloud Foundry spaces, use the CF CLI or BTP Cockpit
     * The instance mapping in the multi-environment edition provides instance mapping via the action menu item Manage Configuration.
 This is demonstrated in the exercise below.

 ## Exercise 1.2 Instance Mapping